henry40408/henry40408.github.io/content/about/index.md

 # :briefcase: Work Experience

+## :chains: April 2022 - Present

+I am currently working at a blockchain company, where I primarily use JavaScript and Node.js.

-## :robot: January 2022 - Present
+## :robot: January 2022 - April 2022

-I am currently working at an AI company, where I primarily use JavaScript and Node.js.
+I worked at an AI company, where I primarily use JavaScript and Node.js.

 ## :page_facing_up: February 2020 - January 2022